He's fallen out badly with the local authority, he's convinced that they have

 What sort of negligence allows a two million pound fraud to go unnoticed for two years?
 What sort of coincidence is it that someone was around to ease her path into a nice new job in Bexley while bypassing the recruitment process?
 Who better to rewrite Bexley’s financial rule book?

-After appearing to clean up its act after the dark days of obscene blogs and lying about the public running riot in the Council chamber, Bexley Council appears to be heading back to where it was ten years ago.
+After appearing to clean up its act after the dark days of obscene blogs and lying about the public running riot in the Council chamber, Bexley Council must not be allowed to returen to where it was ten years ago.

 There seems to be a lot going on at the moment which is not really ready for